joseph-flinn/site/frontend/posts/retro-success-devops-reorg.md

 significant portion of the bottom line as well as being one of the biggest market differentiators for the product.

-The DevOps team had successfully been deprecated in favor for teams with more focused purposes.
+The DevOps team had successfully been deprecated in favor of teams with more focused purposes.
 However, there was still that nagging issue of naming and the growing concern of duplicating missions between the BRE/DTE teams and Platform team.
 I had really good relationships with both the Engineering Manager of the Platform development team and the Director of Engineering.
 Before my departure, I wanted to do what I could to leave my teams, my department, and the organization as a whole in the best place that I could.
-This meant having a crucial conversation (Grenny et al) with the Director and Engineering Manager to make sure there were no issues with colliding missions between the teams in the future.
+This meant having a crucial conversation (Grenny et al.) with the Director and Engineering Manager to make sure there were no issues with colliding missions between the teams in the future.

 With the blessing of my manager, I used
-[the communications skills](/posts/understanding-and-influence) that I had been learning--the hard way--over the last few years to approach the topic the missions of the BRE/DTE and Platform development teams and the names.
+[the communications skills](/posts/understanding-and-influence) that I had been learning--the hard way--over the last few years to approach the topic of the missions of the BRE/DTE and Platform development teams and the names.
 Leaning into curiosity, a simple "Can you _tell me more_ about what y'all are thinking for the future of the Platform team?" got us directly to the heart of the problem.
 We quickly found that we had some past misunderstandings of what each team needed in support to collaborate.
 We all agreed that the current Platform team was not aptly named given their purpose and mission.
-We collaboratively realized that the majority of the directions that both teams were headed were extremely complimentary but fully independent which meant that there was a low risk of collision.
+We collaboratively realized that the majority of the directions that both teams were headed were extremely complementary but fully independent which meant that there was a low risk of collision.

 While I am unsure if there will be a name change in the future, it was decided that the BRE and DTE